rmsk2/moreorless/readme.md

 - Pressing `delete` can be used to delete single characters and merge lines and thereby deleting a line
 - Pressing `Return` can be used to split a line in two lines, i.e. it creates a new line below the current one.
 - `Foenix+s` can be used to save the current state of the edited text
-- `Foenix+r` creates a new file from the current state of the edited text by automatically prefixing each line with a line number.
+- `Alt+b` creates a new file from the current state of the edited text by automatically prefixing each line with a line number.
 This can be used to edit BASIC programs without line numbers and adding them while writing the file to SD card or an IEC drive.
 - `Home` and `Shift+Home` can be used to move the cursor to the begin ir end of the line